Can you buy life insurance while pregnant?

 • An independent broker can help you compare guidelines between multiple insurers to help you get a policy as soon as possible.

-How does pregnancy affect life insurance rates?
+How does pregnancy affect your life insurance rates?

 Weight gain